chantomkit/3061-final-project-backup/README.txt

-Just a backup for my code in the simulation
-Brief description of the project:
+Just a backup for my code in the simulation of PHYS3061 Brief description of the project:
 1. Initialize a cubic chamber with Maxwellian ideal gases
 2. After the transient state, turn on an oscillator at one side